-Responsibility for the operation and administration of the Company and the implementation of the corporate strategy and budgets approved by the Board is formally delegated by the Board to the Managing Director, who is supported by a small team of executives.
+Responsibility for the operation and administration of the Company and the implementation of the corporate strategy and budgets approved by the Board is formally delegated by the Board to the Executive Chairman, who is supported by a small team of executives.
 The performance of the

-Managing Director is formally reviewed annually and includes agreement on key performance measures for the following year.
+Executive Chairman is formally reviewed annually and includes agreement on key performance measures for the following year.
+This review will take place on the anniversary of his appointment as Executive Chairman.